 From time to time, people ask if I provide help or guidance to those who would like to get started as a Virtual Assistant.
 Some are intrigued by the line of work, might have seen when I was featured in FIRST for Women and Women's World magazines, or have heard of H.O.P.E.
 Unlimited from another source.

 The Bootstrap VA is a comprehensive guide to what it takes to establish a healthy, functioning business as a virtual assistant, and by purchasing it, gives you access to a very large Facebook group of those in the VA business.
-You can order the book through the Amazon image to the right* and get started reading to see if this industry is for you!
+You can order the book through the Amazon image below * and get started reading to see if this industry is for you!

 After you've completed reading, if you wish to have a strategy session, contact me!
 And if you are an already-established VA with an interest in possible work in the future, you can visit this page so we are aware of your availability and skill set.
 Please be aware that I do not have any current openings on my team, but I do not mind having info on hand if this changes.